knightcrawler-stremio/knightcrawler/docs/Writerside/topics/Getting-started.md

 >
 {style="warning"}

 `CONSUMER_REPLICAS` is how many consumers should be initially started.
-This is best kept below 10 as GitHub rate limit how fast we can access a list of torrent trackers.
 You can increase or decrease the number of consumers whilst the service is running by running the command `docker compose up -d --scale consumer=<number>`.
-This value is best increased by 5 at a time.
-Repeat this process until you have reached the desired level of consumers.

 ### GitHub personal access token